Martin-Justin/martin-justin.github.io/content/research.md

 ## Recent talks

+- November 2022: Environmental Ethics and Identity Problem.
+Philosophy Students' Symposium 2022, University of Maribor, Maribor (given online).

 - October 2022: Is explainability necessary for trustworthiness?
-Ethical Challenges of Artificial Intelligence and New Technologies, University of Ljubljana.
+Ethical Challenges of Artificial Intelligence and New Technologies, University of Ljubljana, Ljubljana.

 - October 2022: Opacity and understanding in artificial neural networks: a philosophical perspective.
 Slovenian Cognitive Science Conference 2022.
 Institut “Jožef Štefan”, Ljubljana.